Isfahan Great Bazaar and its labyrinth's historical sites

 The segments of the bazaars' cloistered lobbies and corridors connecting the shops have junctures at some points, which carry a high-based dome called; Chahar Sough.
-The arcades mostly designed in the proximity of the main bazaar with the main courtyard; accessible for the settlement of handicraft workshops offices, caravanserais, mosques, theological schools, and other public or private places.
-The main activity, in the bazaar, focused on the endeavors of merchants in caravanserais typified by the main yard, a pleasant pool in the center, piles of parcels and goods where the wholesalers used to receive their colleagues with a cup of tea.
+The arcades are mostly designed in the proximity of the main bazaar with the main courtyard; accessible for the settlement of handicraft workshops offices, caravanserais, mosques, theological schools, and other public or private places.
+The main activity, in the bazaar, focused on the endeavors of merchants in caravanserais typified by the main yard, a pleasant pool in the center, piles of parcels, and goods where the wholesalers used to receive their colleagues with a cup of tea.

 The caravanserais were often built on the path of caravans in commercial areas and trading centers to store the required goods of the merchants.
 Until some decades ago, one could find all the components of the trade cycle in them; merchandise, goods, and beasts of burden.
 After the advent of modern transportation, the old texture of the bazaar gradually undermined the economy, but the old functional spaces historically are of high importance.
 Although for the renovation of the textures in the bazaars some measures have been taken by the Cultural Heritage Office, modernism has had an immense negative impact on the traditional form of the bazaars, but still one can find an abacus hanging on the wall used in calculating profits.